Domain Transfer Troubleshooting

 - Reasonable dispute over the identity of the Registered Name Holder or Administrative Contact.

-- Express written objection to the transfer from the Transfer Contact (e.g. – email, fax, paper document or other processes by which the Transfer Contact has expressly and voluntarily objected through opt-in means).
+- Express has written objection to the transfer from the Transfer Contact (e.g., email, fax, paper document, or other processes by which the Transfer Contact has expressly and voluntarily objected through opt-in means).